lightward/mechanic-tasks/docs/auto-remove-a-customer-tag-x-days-after-its-added/README.md

 ## Documentation

-Use this this task to monitor for the addition of a new customer tag, and to schedule the customer to be untagged some number of days later.
+Use this this task to monitor for the addition of a specific customer tag, and to schedule the customer to be untagged a configurable number of days later.
 Useful for granting temporary access to discounts, or other resources.

-This task monitors new and updated customers, watching for the configured customer tag.

 As soon as that tag is detected, the task will _add_ a second tag, indicating that the customer is scheduled to be untagged.
 (For example, if the task is configured to watch for the tag "Approved", the task will _add_ the tag "Approved - will be auto-removed by Mechanic".)
 The task will then schedule a followup event for the future, according to the configured number of days to wait.
 At that time, the task will remove both tags.

 Important note: To _prevent_ the task from untagging the customer later, manually remove the task's additional tag (i.e. the "will be auto-removed by Mechanic" tag).
-If the additional tag is found missing, the task will leave the tag in place instead of auto-removing it.

 ## Installing this task